Natural Resources and Environmental Studies Graduate Program Coordinator: Dr. Roger Wheate (2023), Dr. Zoë Meletis (2024)

 Normal Time Required for Completion

-The completion time for the PhD between initial admittance and final defence will normally range from three to five years.
+The completion time for the PhD between initial admittance and final defense will normally range from three to five years.

 Supervisory Committee Structure